 - Gums that are shrinking or pulling away from your teeth

 - Persistent bad breath

 No, and please don’t avoid treatment because you are embarrassed.
-There are many excellent techniques we can use to bring gum disease under control.
-Otherwise you could lose teeth, supporting jawbone and ligaments that will affect your appearance, speech, and ability to eat.
+There are many excellent techniques we can use to bring gum disease under control, including laser gum treatmen.
+Otherwise, you could lose teeth, supporting jawbone and ligaments that will affect your appearance, speech, and ability to eat.

 Yes, some people can be up to six times more susceptible, but gum disease can also be transmitted in families through kissing, blowing on food, and sharing food or utensils.
 Anyone can be especially vulnerable at certain stages of life: adolescence, pregnancy, and mid-life, at the onset of diabetes or other inflammatory diseases, and during times of stress.